kokorin/Jaffree/README.md

 ## Supplying and consuming data with InputStream and OutputStream

-Under the hoop pipes are not OS pipes, but TCP Sockets.
+Under the hood pipes are not OS pipes, but TCP Sockets.
 This allows much higher bandwidth.

 ```java
 FFmpegResult result;